MasaoFujii/pg_cheat_funcs/README.md

 Otherwise this function may return a corrupted data.
 This function is available only in PostgreSQL 9.5 or later.

+### text pg_saslprep(input text)
+Normalize an input string with SASLprep.
+SASLprep normalization is basically used to process a user-supplied password into canonical form for SCRAM authentication.
+Note that an error is raised if the input is not a valid UTF-8 string or the normalized string contains characters prohibited by the SASLprep profile.
+This function is available only in PostgreSQL 10 or later.

 ## Encoding Conversions

 ### pg_euc_jp_to_utf8